How to Add Folks to the 2i2c Hub

 Tip

-Do this fairly close to the day of the workshop to try to get the greatest number particpants to have filled out the form, and reduce the number of manual additions on the day of the workshop.
+Do this fairly close to the day of the workshop to try to get the greatest number participants to have filled out the form, and reduce the number of manual additions on the day of the workshop.

 1. Open the spreadsheet of form responses, select the GitHub usernames from the rows containing the people you want to add, and copy it to your clipboard.